TrellixVulnTeam/python3.4_SAJN/Doc/library/asyncio-eventloop.rst

    Start watching the file descriptor for write availability and then call the *callback* with specified arguments.

-   :ref:`Use functools.partial to pass keywords to the callback
-   <asyncio-pass-keywords>`.

 .. method:: BaseEventLoop.remove_writer(fd)

    Stop watching the file descriptor for write availability.

-The :ref:`watch a file descriptor for read events <asyncio-watch-read-event>` example uses the low-level :meth:`BaseEventLoop.add_reader` method to register the file descriptor of a socket.

 Low-level socket operations